deep-privacy/SA-toolkit/README.md

 - ASR training with a pytorch [kaldi](https://github.com/kaldi-asr/kaldi) [LF-MMI wrapper](https://github.com/idiap/pkwrap) (evaluation, and VC linguistic feature)
 - VC HiFi-GAN training with on-the-fly feature caching (anonymization)
 - ASV training (evaluation)
 - Clear and simplified egs directories
 - Unified trainer/configs
 - On the fly _only_ feature extraction
 - 100% JIT-compatible network

-_All `data` structure is formatted with kaldi-like wav.scp, spk2utt, text, etc. Kaldi is necessary, but most of the actual logic is performed in python; it should bother you ;)_
+_All `data` structure is formatted with kaldi-like wav.scp, spk2utt, text, etc. Kaldi is necessary, but most of the actual logic is performed in python; it should not bother you ;)_

 ## Installation